modularity-group/modularity/readme.md

   readme.md
 ```

-Any `.scss` file will be compiled if the resulting `.css` file does not exist already.

-To re-compile everything just open your site and append `?compile` or `?c` to the URL.
-There is also a `compile modules` button on the Modularity admin page.

 For easier shared styles between front-end and editor you can have your editor styles be auto-generated.

 Add the key `// generate_editor_styles` into any `.scss` which creates the corresponding `.editor.css`.

-All code after this key is wrapped inside `.editor-styles-wrapper .is-root-container { }`.
+All code after this key is additionaly wrapped inside `.editor-styles-wrapper .is-root-container { }`.

 The `style.css` of your theme is enqueued in front-end and editor as well.